funway/trojan-panel/README.md

 ## Installation

 1. `composer install` to install PHP libraries → vendor/
-2. `npm install` to install JS libraries库 → node_modules/
+2. `npm install` to install JS libraries → node_modules/
 3. `npm run build` from the JS libraries, generate static files for production → public/build/

 or use `npm run dev` to run a Vite service to assist development.
 This Vite service will scan the front-end code in the project in real-time and automatically regenerate the CSS/JS files → public/build/